gabrielalewandowska/ListView-with-ArrayAdapter/README.md

-# ListView-with-ArrayAdapter

-ListView Custom ArrayAdapter Homework

-Learning objectives

-Practise creating a listView using a custom ArrayAdapter in an Android App Task
+Task

 Create a new Android app that displays a collection of your choice in a list.
 Maybe different types of trees, a songs chart, or whatever you feel like.